If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

-The target project doesn't actually build the packages but behaves like an update project for released openSUSE distributions.
+The target projects do not actually build the packages but behaves like an update project for released openSUSE distributions.
 I.e. the actual sources are built in so called "incident projects".
 The openSUSE maintenance team takes care of those incident projects.

 After the packager filed a request, they reviewed by automated review bots:

 - maintbot: checks if the submission was created by the package maintainer as defined in the devel project. maintbot will add the devel project as reviewer for submissions by non-maintainers.